CyrilSharma/Blog/README.md

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+- This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+- The astro integration is supported by [astro-typst](https://github.com/overflowcat/astro-typst).